stashed/docs/docs/addons/redis/auto-backup/index.md

 #### Verify BackupConfiguration

-If everything goes well, Stash should create a `BackupConfiguration` for our Redis in `demo-1` namespace and the Phase of that `BackupConfiguration` should be `Ready`.
+If everything goes well, Stash should create a `BackupConfiguration` for our Redis in `demo-1` namespace and the phase of that `BackupConfiguration` should be `Ready`.
 Verify the `BackupConfiguration` crd by the following command,

 ```bash
 ❯ kubectl get backupconfiguration -n demo-1